Air Order: 11

 This episode was kind of boring, to be honest.
 Normally, I enjoy a good miniaturization story line, but this was not terribly interesting.
 The good parts of those kinds of stories generally come from seeing the characters very tiny amongst things that are supposedly normal-sized.
 And frankly, an animated series is perfect for this kind of story, because no new sets need to be built.
 They can actually use background shots and stock footage from other episodes, then add the tiny characters on top.
 The thing is, part of the style of Star Trek is to do a lot of close-up shots, most likely in order to hide the fact that their budget was microscopic, and they were forced to phone it in on more complicated shots.
 So even though what you want to see in this episode is tiny Kirk against a backdrop of huge furniture, you're not going to get as much of that as you'd like.

-supplies are, we never learn.
-They only appear as giant orange columns.
+Tiny Christine walks among the supplies on the shelf.
+What those supplies are, we never learn.
+They only appear as giant orange columns. |

-Kirk in his chair at a half-way point.
+Kirk in his chair at a half-way point. |

 The most interesting part of this episode came near the end, when we find out about the Terratins and their plight.
 I was really more interested in that story than the "how do we cope with this shrinking thing?" scenario.
 So out of a twenty-five minute show, I got about twenty minutes of "why are we shrinking?" and five of "this is why, and also lost colony of tiny people, and please relocate us."
 It was kind of along the lines of "bored, bored, bored, oh cool!
 Wait, it's over."
 Maybe it's the amateur archaeologist in me, but when Star Trek gives me an ancient civilization and then forces me to walk away immediately, I get annoyed.